ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-state/index.md

         sort: null
     }
 });

-// Clear sorting on all columns, leave all other attributes untouched columnApi.applyColumnState({
+// Clear sorting on all columns, leave all other attributes untouched gridOptions.columnApi.applyColumnState({
     defaultState: {
         // important to say 'null' as undefined means 'do nothing'
         sort: null
     }
 });

-// Clear sorting, row group, pivot and pinned on all columns,
-// leave all other attributes untouched columnApi.applyColumnState({
+// Clear sorting, row group, pivot and pinned on all columns, leave all other attributes untouched gridOptions.columnApi.applyColumnState({
     defaultState: {
         // important to say 'null' as undefined means 'do nothing'
         sort: null,